-Andy Young is the Director of Operations for flagship projects at Pioneer Energy.
+Andy Young is the Director of Operations at Pioneer Energy.
 He oversees all aspects of operating mobile gas processing solutions, including the controls, software, and network layers necessary to provide access to remote machine data.
-His team conducts 24/7 operations of Pioneer Energy assets.
+His team conducts 24/7 operations of Pioneer Energy assets from headquarters.
 He holds a BS in Chemical and Life Science Engineering from Virginia Commonwealth University.

-Mr. Young conducted graduate research on predictive membrane nanoblends for separation of biobutanol from fermentation broths at the Colorado School of Mines.
-He subsequently decided to pursue entrepreneurship by founding a successful consulting company providing new facilities engineering to microbreweries and craft distilleries.
+Mr. Young conducted graduate research on membrane separations at the Colorado School of Mines.
+He then founded a successful consulting company providing new facilities engineering to microbreweries and craft distilleries.
 Mr. Young joined Pioneer Energy in 2011 to capitalize on the opportunity to innovate in the domestic energy industry.
 He has since filed multiple patents for his contributions to advanced gas processing technologies.

 John has a Ph.D. in synthetic organic chemistry, an M.S. in chemistry, and a B.S. in chemistry and biology.
 His training and initial industry experience includes designing and executing the synthesis of complex natural product anti-cancer and immunosuppressant drug molecules.
 More recently his work has focused on designing new syntheses of alternative fuels.
 Besides being an inventor for Pioneer Energy patents, he is a patent agent registered with the United States Patent Office.
 His interests include securing patents and building strong intellectual property portfolios.
 His recreational interests include hiking, photography, music and travel.